-With the GNT transactions occurring on the blockchain there’s no worries about failure to pay or a breach of contract.
+With the GNT transactions occurring on the blockchain there are no worries about a failure to pay or a breach of contract.
 And the actual file transfers and rendering occurs off the blockchain, so there’s no need to worry about the throughput of the network.

-GNT was pre-mined and there are a total of 1 billion GNT in existence, but just 959,242,000 in circulation.
+GNT was pre-mined and there are a total of 1 billion GNT in existence, but just 980,050,000 in circulation.
 The token was sold in an ICO that took place on November 9, 2016.
 The ICO raised roughly $8 million and tokens were sold at $0.01 each.
 The token hit its all-time low of $0.008797 soon after on December 12, 2016.

 GNT Price Forecast

-The GNT should have room to grow from current levels, but with only one use case I wouldn’t expect a huge amount of growth.
-If the team can add more use cases, or even better create a platform that’s much easier to use than the current Golem network setup we could see huge upside for the token.
+The GNT definitely has room to grow from current depressed levels, and the addition of several use cases should help to foster growth.
+If the team can create a platform that’s much easier to use than the current Golem network setup we could see a huge upside for the token.

 Golem Adoption Timeline

-The April release of the Brass Golem beta main net came almost a year later than initially planned, but it has proven to be a solid platform so far.
-It is specifically for CGI rendering, but the team expects to have a completed product released sometime in 2020, and has also indicated smaller more specific use cases could be added to the platform in the year-and-a-half since the launch of Brass Golem’s beta mainnet.
+The April 2018 release of the Brass Golem beta main net came almost a year later than initially planned, but it has proven to be a solid platform so far.
+It is specifically for CGI rendering, but the team expects to have a completed product released sometime in 2020 and has been able to add smaller more specific use cases to the platform in the year-and-a-half since the launch of Brass Golem’s beta mainnet.

 When you think about the potential of a global supercomputer you can see what a cool project Golem is.
 If you imagine out decades into the future it can begin to seem like science fiction, with all the world’s computers forming an interconnected network capable of processing power we can only dream of today.